ZhixianHu/zhixianhu.github.io/_pages/about.md

 Education
 ======
-* M.Phil. in Computer and Information Engineering, 2022, The Chinese University of Hong Kong, Shenzhen
+* M.Phil. in Computer and Information Engineering, 2022, The Chinese University of Hong Kong, Shenzhen.
-* B.Eng. in Electronic Information Engineering, 2020, The Chinese University of Hong Kong, Shenzhen
+* B.Eng. in Electronic Information Engineering, 2020, The Chinese University of Hong Kong, Shenzhen.

 <!-- * Fall 2015: Research Assistant
   * Github University